oracle-livelabs/security/database/protect-sensitive-data-in-rest-get-calls-using-oracle-data-redaction/use-redaction-anonymize-all-restcalls-and-queries/use-redaction-anonymize-all-restcalls-and-queries.md

 - REST enable the table.
 - Apply the Data Redaction Policy to the Table.
-- See the data come redacted from the REST Get call.
+- See data come redacted from the REST Get call.

 ### Prerequisites